Serg-Bartosh/tz/README.md

 Opensource scraper

-#Instructions for use
+## Instructions for use

 1) Download the project

-2)Create a postgres database
+2) Create a postgres database

-3)Fill out the .env file
+3) Fill out the .env file